elimc/basic-income/README.md

 * Added revenue section.
 * Sliders determine how much to fund certain programs.
 * New image to display major changes to calculator.
-* A lot of refactorinbg and code cleaning.
+* A lot of refactoring and code cleaning.

 ### 1.1 (December 9, 2013)
 * Added formatCurrency plugin for more friendly input.